-If you haven’t fallen in love with nature studies yet, here are 101 reasons you are about to!
+It’s hot in the homeschool world right now but have you been asking yourself, why do nature study?
+If you haven’t fallen in love with it yet, here are 101 reasons you are about to!

 Nature studies is one of those homeschool subjects we all want to be doing.
 Instagram is full of photos of kids out there exploring amidst stunning scenery, or making elaborate nature sketches while sitting at exquisitely decorated tables full of art materials and beautiful books.
 But when reality doesn’t quite match up with our vision, how do we persevere?

 The very best way to ensure nature studies is a hit in your home, and becomes a treasured feature of your weekly rhythm, is to have a solid why for including it in the first place.
-So here are 101 reasons why you should fall in love with nature studies and make it a priority in your home.
+So why do nature study?
+Here are 101 reasons why you should fall in love with nature studies and make it a priority in your home.

 - Nature studies lays solid foundations for further science

 - It encourages your children to observe the world around them